5th Marine Battalion (Argentina): Falklands War and Battle of Mount Tumbledown

-There were no British aircraft lost on 7 June, although one GR-3 Harrier (XZ-989) was lost very early the next day, when it made an emergency landing at San Carlos due to battle damage.
-The pilot (Wing Commander Peter Squire) was able to safely eject, but the Harrier was damaged beyond repair.
+There were no British aircraft lost on 7 June.

 12 June proved to be the toughest day for the Argentine Marines.
 From the moment the 2nd Battalion Scots Guards had finally been moved to Goat Ridge by helicopter, 1,500 rounds of artillery, descended upon the Marines, in preparation for the coming infantry assault.
 At the same time 3 PARA on Mount Longdon came under heavy and accurate fire that killed four Paras and one REME craftsman and wounded seven Paratroopers in the shelling that was directed by Sub-Lieutenant Marcelo de Marco, the artillery officer of the 5th Marines on Tumbledown Mountain.

-On 13 June a diversionary action was fought to the northeast in order to raid the Cortley Ridge fuel dump.
+On 13 June a diversionary action was fought to the northeast to raid the Cortley Ridge fuel dump.
 The 101st Anti-Aircraft Artillery Group's B Battery (B/GADA101) was assigned to defend the Fresinet Peninsula, a long, narrow piece of land running from Moody Brook to form the northern arm of Stanley, when their troops came under attack at 11 p.m.
 The incursion was carried out by the SAS and SBS in four rigid raiders.
 They were engaged by Lieutenant Héctor Gazzolo's platoon of Marines with automatic weapons, resulting in three British wounded and the loss of all the landing crafts involved as John Parker reveals in SBS: The Inside Story of The Special Boat Service (Hachette, 2013):

 A six-man team from 3 SBS ... with D and G Squadrons, SAS, with the object of creating a diversionary assault from the sea ... were to move across the Murrell River by four fast power-boats ...
 The raiders had no option but to withdraw.
 One of the RRCs was badly damaged and limped back on hardly any power.
 The coxswain steered her by the hospital-ship for a shield and the boat died on them just as they reached the water's edge.
-Another sanks just offshore, but close enough for the team to swim to safety ...
+Another sank just offshore, but close enough for the team to swim to safety ...
 An SBS corporal and two SAS troopers were wounded ...
 The RRCs were riddled with holes and had to be destroyed.

-Further south, action was initiated shortly after 8 p.m., as the 2nd Scots Guards' Reconnaissance Platoon carried out a diversionary attack, advancing with four Blues and Royals Scorpion light tanks.
+Further south, the action was initiated shortly after 8 p.m., as the 2nd Scots Guards' Reconnaissance Platoon carried out a diversionary attack, advancing with four Blues and Royals Scorpion light tanks.
 As the British tanks came into range of the 5th Marine Battalion's O Coy (O/BIM5), one of the Scorpion tanks was incapacitated by a booby-trap.
 In a firefight that lasted two hours, three Marines were killed (Marine Conscripts Omar Iniguez, Omar Patrone, and Juan Rava).
 Marine First Class Private José Luis Fazio fought against the British diversionary force: